basdp/USB-Turntables-to-Sonos-with-RPi/README.md

 password        = hackme   # or whatever you set your icecast2 password to

 ```
-For more information about this file and the parameters you can change, see http://manpages.ubuntu.com/manpages/zesty/man5/darkice.cfg.5.html
+For more information about this file and the parameters you can change, see [the darkice.cfg manpage](http://manpages.ubuntu.com/manpages/zesty/man5/darkice.cfg.5.html).

 ## 8. Autostart Darkice and IceCast
 Darkice and icecast use old-fashioned init.d controls.
 Let's just modernize them while we're at it.